PyAr/CDPedia/README.md

     ./cdpetron.py /opt/somedir es --test-mode --extra-pages=/tmp/extra.txt --page-limit=50

-# How to add a new lenguage
+# How to add a new language

-CDpedia is multilenguage, so you can generate it in Spanish, Portuguese, German, or whatever, with the only condition than the there is a Wikipedia online for that language
+CDpedia is multilanguage, so you can generate it in Spanish, Portuguese, German, or whatever, with the only condition than the there is a Wikipedia online for that language

 Currently in the project everything is setup for the following languages: